-How torrential rain flooded parts of the District, Arlington and Fairfax County Thursday
+How torrential rain flooded parts of the District and Arlington and Fairfax counties Thursday

 Early Thursday afternoon, the Weather Service issued a bulletin cautioning flash flood was possible into the evening.
 Once the downpours began to develop Thursday midafternoon, we did quickly post to Twitter that we could see flooding develop.
 Subsequently, the Weather Service issued a flash flood watch for the area, which we immediately shared on social media and in our PM forecast update posted at 3:23 p.m.

-In hindsight, our Thursday morning forecast should have placed more emphasis on the heavy rain and flood potential given the setup and we should have called more attention to the possibility sooner on social media.
+In hindsight, our Thursday morning forecast should have placed more emphasis on the heavy rain and flood potential given the setup, and we should have called more attention to the possibility sooner on social media.

 Scenes of the flooding from social media